-Bringing such an organization back into the realm of politics is a complicated business.
-Though the British government proclaimed this as its objective (urging republicans to renounce violence), its policies had the opposite effect.
+Bringing such an organization back into the realm of politics is a formidable business.
+Though the British government proclaimed this as its objective (abjuring republicans to renounce violence), its policies had the opposite effect.
 It made a determined effort to pin the 'terrorist' label on the Provisional IRA through the policy of 'criminalization' in the late 1970s, starting with the withdrawal of the political status given to republican internees.
-(Admittedly, the idea of 'political status' had always been dubious in British law-a point Mrs Thatcher relentlessly proclaimed with her mantra 'crime is crime is crime'-but the decision to make an issue of this was significant.)
+(Admittedly, the idea of 'political status' had always been dubious in British law - a point Mrs Thatcher relentlessly proclaimed with her mantra 'crime is crime is crime' - but the decision to make an issue of this was significant.)
 The IRA's response, the hunger strike campaign, equally proclaimed its determination to assert its belligerent status.
-Though some analysts have been prepared to classify hunger strikes as terrorist actions, public perceptions of self-sacrifice have been different -awe, tinged with admiration, perhaps, rather than fear.
-The outcome of the struggle was a moral defeat for the government which paved the way for the cautious re-entry of the physical force leadership into politics, whose outcome still hangs in the balance.
+Though some analysts have been prepared to classify hunger strikes as terrorist actions, public perceptions of self-sacrifice have been more ambivalent (perhaps awe, tinged with admiration, rather than fear), and the outcome of the struggle was a moral defeat for the government which paved the way for the cautious re-entry of the physical force leadership into politics, whose outcome still hangs in the balance.

-Violence or politics: the case of ETA
+Violence and politics: the case of ETA

-An ambivalent relationship with politics has also characterized the most persistent of the other ethnic terrorist organizations in Europe, the Basque separatist ETA (see Chapter 2).
-Created in 1959, but drawing like the IRA on a long-established cultural resistance movement (and also a strong Catholic ethos), ETA defined itself as a movement of national liberation and not a political party.
-It engaged rather more openly with the question of Basque national identity itself than did the IRA with that of 'Irishness' (an issue the IRA was reluctant to highlight).
+An ambivalent relationship with politics has also characterized the stance of the other major ethnic terrorist organization in Europe over the last generation, the Basque separatist Euzkadi to Askatasuna (ETA; Land and Freedom).
+Created in 1959, but drawing like the IRA on a long-established cultural resistance movement, ETA defines itself as a movement of national liberation and not a political party.
+It engaged rather more openly with the question of Basque national identity itself than did the IRA with that of 'Irishness' (an issue the IRA seems to have tried to avoid).
 The Basque country had, like Ireland but for different reasons, been flooded with migrants (from Spain), drawn by its rapid economic development in the 19th century.
 ETA departed from earlier racial theories and also rejected any religious dimension by advocating strict secularism: the objective was to assimilate anyone who was prepared to use the Basque language.
-(This line was initiated in Ireland also by the Gaelic language movement at the end of the 19th century, but by that time the Irish people themselves had abandoned the language and have not subsequently been persuaded to re-adopt it.)
+(This line was initiated in Ireland also by the Gaelic language movement at the end of the 19th century, but by that time the Irish people themselves had abandoned the language and have not subsequently been persuaded to readopt it.)